bunkerity/bunkerweb/docs/integrations.md

     sudo apt install -y nginx=1.24.0-1~$(lsb_release -cs)
     ```

-    !!! warning "Testing version"
+    !!! warning "Testing/dev version"
-        If you use the `testing` version, you will need to add the `force-bad-version` directive to your `/etc/dpkg/dpkg.cfg` file before installing BunkerWeb.
+        If you use the `testing` or `dev` version, you will need to add the `force-bad-version` directive to your `/etc/dpkg/dpkg.cfg` file before installing BunkerWeb.

+    Optional step : if you want to automatically enable the [setup wizard](web-ui.md#setup-wizard) when BunkerWeb is installed, export the following variable :

+    ```shell
+    export UI_WIZARD=1
+    ```

     And finally install BunkerWeb 1.5.6 :

     ```shell
     curl -s https://packagecloud.io/install/repositories/bunkerity/bunkerweb/script.deb.sh | sudo bash && \
     sudo apt update && \
-    sudo apt install -y bunkerweb=1.5.6
+    sudo -E apt install -y bunkerweb=1.5.6
     ```

     To prevent upgrading NGINX and/or BunkerWeb packages when executing `apt upgrade`, you can use the following command :